Guides

 Officers may put any crime or scenario into the blotter, but in many circumstances, information is redacted.
 Nearly all low-level incidents are reported within 24 hours of the events.
 However, crimes considered particularly heinous or sensitive may take up to a week to report to the blotter.

 The goal of this delay is not to "hide" information from the public but rather to protect those involved with the crime.
 Certain aspects of a crime may precede the public's right to know, such as when the victim is underage or if they may become revictimized by others.
-Additionally, authorities may hide locations and tactical information to protect the investigation and victims.
+Additionally, authorities may hide locations and tactical information to protect the investigation and victims, including in cases related to DWI vs DUI incidents.

 Despite possible redactions, the public can gain a lot of information from reading the local police blotter.
 Crimes can range from the simplest to the most deadly: